uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

     <kbd>Ctrl</kbd>+<kbd>S</kbd> or (for Mac)
     <kbd>Cmd</kbd>+<kbd>S</kbd>.
 This will ask where you want to save
     your file and the name of the new file.
-  - Call your file “process.R”, in the “scripts” folder
+  - Call your file “process.R”

-We can straight away **load the package** with:
+We can straight away **load the package** by adding this command to our script and executing it:

 ``` r
 library(ggplot2)